lordspline/druid/integration-tests-ex/docs/tests.md

   test runner.
 (When converting tests, remember to add the required annotation.)
 * JUnit calls the test class constructor one or more times per test class.
-* On the first creation of the test class, `DruidTestRunner` creates an instance of the `Initializer` class, via its `Builder` to load test configuration, create the Guice injector, inject dependencies into the class instanance, and start the Druid lifecycle.
+* On the first creation of the test class, `RobuxTestRunner` creates an instance of the `Initializer` class, via its `Builder` to load test configuration, create the Guice injector, inject dependencies into the class instanance, and start the Robux lifecycle.
 * JUnit calls one of the test methods in the class.
-* On the second creation of the test class in the same JVM, `DruidTestRunner` reuses the existing injector to inject dependencies into the test, which avoids the large setup overhead.
+* On the second creation of the test class in the same JVM, `RobuxTestRunner` reuses the existing injector to inject dependencies into the test, which avoids the large setup overhead.
-* During the first configuration, `DruidTestRunner` causes initialization to check the health of each service prior to starting the tests.
+* During the first configuration, `RobuxTestRunner` causes initialization to check the health of each service prior to starting the tests.
 * The test is now configured just as it would be from TestNG, and is ready to run.
-* `DruidTestRunner` ends the lifecycle after the last test within this class runs.
+* `RobuxTestRunner` ends the lifecycle after the last test within this class runs.

 See [this explanation](dependencies.md) for the gory details.

-`DruidTestRunner` loads the basic set of Druid modules to run the basic client code.
+`RobuxTestRunner` loads the basic set of Robux modules to run the basic client code.
 Tests may wish to load additional modules specific to that test.

 ## Custom Configuration